-In the bottom cabinet, the main power and driver components are located behind the Shots On Goal digits on the right side (usually Home) of the scoreboard display.
-In the top cabinet, power and driver components are behind the Possession Indicator on the right side (usually Home).
-If your scoreboard includes Electronic Team Names, power components are located behind the ETN displays.
-If your scoreboard includes a ScoreLink RF receiver unit, it will be accessible between the Kicks and Shots digits on the right side.
+In the bottom cabinet, the main power and driver components are located behind the lower right (usually Home) Player Number and Penalty Clock Seconds digits.
+In the top cabinet, power and driver components are behind the Score digits on the right side (usually Home).
+If your scoreboard includes Electronic Team Names, power components are located behind the ETN sections.
+If your scoreboard includes a ScoreLink RF receiver unit, it will be accessible just to the right of the lower Player Number digits on the right (Home) side.
 The internally mounted Horn is positioned in the lower left corner of the bottom cabinet.